WillieCubed/parlipro/README.md

 After compilation, you should be able to access the website in a web browser at the URL provided in your terminal (usually [localhost:3000](http://localhost:3000)).

+#### Note for Windows users

+If you are using Git in Command Prompt, please use it in the Git Shell when committing changes.
+This project uses Git hooks to automatically format code on commit.

 ### Other Quality of-life Stuff

 If you use VS Code, you may want to make debugging a little easier by doing the